Cryptocurrency Regulation in the UK

 Anti-Money Laundering and Counter-Terrorist Financing Legislation

-- Training and monitoring of AML/CFT officers
+- Training and monitoring of AML/CFT officers.

-- Continuously monitor transactions and be prepared to report suspicious transactions through suspicious transaction reports
+- Continuously monitor transactions and be prepared to report suspicious transactions through suspicious transaction reports.

-Obtaining a Crypto license in the UK
+How to Get a Crypto License in the UK

 - Exchange with cryptocurrencies for fiat money and vice versa